-- GWL is one of five UK wide Finalists for Art Fund Museum of the Year, the largest and most prestigious museum prize in the world, attracting TV, radio, newspaper, journal, magazine and online coverage, and unprecedented public support - Creative Development Manager, Adele Patrick, is awarded the Lifetime Achievement Award at the Herald / People Make Glasgow 'Inspiring City' Awards - The Rt.
+- GWL is one of five UK wide Finalists for Art Fund Museum of the Year, the largest and most prestigious museum prize in the world, attracting TV, radio, newspaper, journal, magazine and online coverage, and winning unprecedented public support. - Creative Development Manager, Adele Patrick, is awarded the Lifetime Achievement Award at the Herald / People Make Glasgow 'Inspiring City' Awards. - GWL is Number 1 in The List Magazine 'Hot 100.' - Adele Patrick is selected as a Clore Leadership Fellow 2018-19. - The Rt.
 Hon.
 Nicola Sturgeon MSP, First Minister of Scotland, visits GWL to publicly announce that the Scottish Government will fund GWL and other organisations to commemorate the Centenary of the Representation of the People Act, with GWL embarking on a year-long programme of events and activities. - The Scottish Government starts to fund the posts of Enterprise Development Manager, Museum Curator, and National Lifelong Learning staff and project costs under its 'Intermediary' funding agreements. - GWL launches Equality in Progress, supporting the wider museum and arts sectors with research and bespoke training to gain a better understanding of values-led equality approaches, with the intention of widening access, representation and inclusion for people with Protected Characteristics. - The completion of Phase Three and Phase Four capital refurbishment works, with a further £400,000 invested in exterior and interior repairs and improvements to the GWL building.

-- Winner of the Herald Society 'Legacy' Award 2017, sponsored by Legacy 2014. - Winner of the Community Award in the inaugural Scottish Women's Awards 2017. - Finalist in the pan-UK CILIP (Chartered Institute of Library and Information Professionals) 'Libraries Change Lives' Award 2017. - GWL features in The List Magazine 'Hot 100' for the second consecutive year, with Open The Door cited as an example of cultural innovation in Scotland. - GWL is among the first charities to be awarded the Glasgow Volunteering Chartermark, rewarding excellence in supporting volunteers. - Finalist in the Glasgow Volunteer Centre Alistair Malloy Inspire Awards, 'Commitment to Diversity and Inclusion' Category. - GWL's first Women's Literary Festival, Open The Door. - Adele Patrick is awarded an Honorary Doctorate (Doctor of Letters, DLitt) from Glasgow School of Art / University of Glasgow. - Adele Patrick is awarded an Honorary Doctorate (Doctor of Letters, DLitt) from the University of Strathclyde.
+- Winner of the Herald Society 'Legacy' Award 2017, sponsored by Legacy 2014. - Winner of the Community Award in the inaugural Scottish Women's Awards 2017. - Finalist in the pan-UK CILIP (Chartered Institute of Library and Information Professionals) 'Libraries Change Lives' Award 2017. - GWL features in The List Magazine 'Hot 100' for the second consecutive year, with Open The Door cited as an example of cultural innovation in Scotland. - GWL is among the first charities to be awarded the Glasgow Volunteering Chartermark, rewarding excellence in supporting volunteers.

+- Finalist in the Glasgow Volunteer Centre Alistair Malloy Inspire Awards, 'Commitment to Diversity and Inclusion' Category. - GWL's first Women's Literary Festival, Open The Door. - Adele Patrick is awarded an Honorary Doctorate (Doctor of Letters, DLitt) from Glasgow School of Art / University of Glasgow. - Adele Patrick is awarded an Honorary Doctorate (Doctor of Letters, DLitt) from the University of Strathclyde.